Showing your true colours

 As mentioned above, the Phantom not only received a new colour scheme in Titanfall 2, but an extensive redesign as well.
 The most notable change was the addition of wings adjacent to the engines, which give the Phantom substantially more visual presence.
 The winglets at the tail were changed, too.
 They now mimic the front wings and have a small cut-out in the middle.

 When building them in LEGO®, my initial design used solely wedge plates, but those have a studded surface and do not allow for many details.
 Therefore, I changed the design to be able to use bricks and slopes instead.
 This made the wings a bit thicker, but allowed for a smooth surface and additional colour details, like the grey stripe on the front wings.
-The only part for which I kept the wedge plates were the cut-outs in the back, which could thereby stay as thin as possible.
+The only part for which I kept the wedge plates were the cut-outs of the winglets in the back, which could thereby stay as thin as possible.

 Since the main body and tail feature a similar sharp-bend in the middle as the AV-22 Sparrowhawk, I approached them in a similar way.
 The specific hinge pieces used were albeit different for the Phantom in order to give the built more stability.